tripleee/SmokeDetector-wiki/Autoflagging.md

 The main dashboard (status, statistics, etc) is at https://metasmoke.erwaysoftware.com/flagging

-# Technical details and spam score
+# Technical details and spam weight

 Every time a post is reported, it triggers a [variety of different reasons](https://metasmoke.erwaysoftware.com/dashboard) for being reported (such as bad keyword, blacklisted website, etc).
 Each of these reasons (also known as "heuristics") contributes to the post's weight.
 The formula that determines how much weight each reason contributes is as follows: